LawleyClasses/230-spring2017/weekly_materials/week12/week12tuesday.md

 The problem with adding an SVG with the img tag, however, is that it doesn't load the individual components of the SVG into the DOM--the SVG is treated as a single img element.
 Use the element inspector (in Chrome, right-click on the document and choose "Inspect") to view the DOM for the svgdemo.html page.
 You'll see that there's only one img element in the body of the document.

-Another approach to displaying SVG graphics in a document is embedding the SVG directly inside the HTML.
+Now we'll try embedding the SVG directly inside the HTML instead.

 Remove the `<img>` tag from your svgdemo.html file, and paste the contents of your simple.svg file into the body of the document.
 Save the file, and display it.
 It should look exactly the same as it did when you used the img tag.
 However, when you use the document inspector, you should see that each element in the SVG is now part of the DOM, meaning we can independently manipulate them with CSS and/or JavaScript.